rweather/vz200-restoration/README.md

 * 45 key chiclet keyboard organized in a 6x8 matrix.
 * Motorola 6847 video processor.
 * RF and composite video output.

+Note: The VZ300 is essentially the same computer except that it has 16K of user program RAM on-board and a mechanical keyboard.

+Outside of Australia and New Zealand, the VZ200 and VZ300 were known as the Laser 210 and Laser 310 respectively.

 ## Resources